oyvind-kodehode/kodehode-notes/javascript.md

 `querySelectorAll`

-  - Returns all elems that match in the dom
+  - Returns all elements that match in the DOM
   - Can not use number as an argument

 NodeList vs HTML collection

   - Element
   - Text
-  - Cdata section
+  - CDATA section
   - Processing instruction
   - Comment
   - Document
   - Document tile
-  - Document fraagment
+  - Document fragment

 Difference

   - Nodelist can be any type of node
   - HTML collection _must_ be an element node
   - NodeList
-    - querySelectAll
+    - `querySelectAll`
-    - getElementsByName
+    - `getElementsByName`
   - HTML collection
-    - getElementsByClassName
+    - `getElementsByClassName`
-    - getElementById
+    - `getElementById`
-    - querySelector
+    - `querySelector`

 ----